Benjamin Patersen

-Benjamin Patersen, or Patersson (Russian: Бенжамен Патерсен; 2 September 1748/50, in Varberg 1815, in Saint Petersburg) was a Swedish-born Russian painter and engraver known primarily for his cityscapes.
+Benjamin Patersen, or Patersson (Russian: Бенжамен Патерсен; 2 September 1748/50, in Varberg 1815, in Saint Petersburg), was a Swedish-born Russian painter and engraver known primarily for his cityscapes.

 Biography

 Benjamin Patersen was born in Varberg to a family of customs clerks.
 Little is known of his early years and childhood.
-He studied art in Göteborg from Simon Fick and soon became a member of the Local Art Society.
+He studied art in Gothenburg from Simon Fick and soon became a member of the Local Art Society.
 In the late 1770s he travelled to Poland, Latvia and Lithuania.
 From 1774 to 1786, he resided and worked in Riga.

 In 1787, Patersen came to St Petersburg.
 According to his advertisement, given in the ‘Sankt-Peterburgskie Vedomosti’ newspaper on the 22 of January, 1787, he stayed in house No. 154 near the Blue Bridge.
 Patersen got married in 1791 and baptized his daughter in 1795 in the Church of Saint Catherine.

 He never lost touch with Sweden.
 It is known that he visited the country in 1806.
 Since 1790, he sent his works to the annual exhibitions at the Royal Swedish Academy of Arts, in 1798, he was named its member.

 In the mid-1790s, Patersen was given the first contract by the Royal Court.
 Soon, he was appointed to a court painter position.